-Our financing activities used \$85.1 million of cash in 2014 and \$56.5 million of cash in 2013.
-The 2014 amount is comprised of \$93.2 million for the repurchase of common stock, including \$75.3 million to repurchase stock in connection with the Legatum Group public offering described above, \$2.4 million used to pay withholding obligations related to the net share settlement of restricted stock awards upon vesting, \$2.4 million for the repayment of the remaining outstanding debentures assumed in connection with the 2012 acquisition of NET and \$0.1 million for payments on our capital leases for office equipment.
-These amounts were partially offset by \$10.1 million of proceeds from the exercise of stock options and \$2.9 million of proceeds from the sale of our common stock in connection with our Amended and Restated 2000 Employee Stock Purchase Plan ("ESPP").
-The 2013 amount is comprised of \$59.7 million for the repurchase of common stock under our stock buyback program, \$1.3 million of cash used to pay withholding obligations related to the net share settlement of restricted stock awards upon vesting and \$0.1 million for payments on our capital leases for office equipment.
-These amounts were partially offset by \$2.7 million of proceeds from the exercise of stock options and \$1.9 million of proceeds from the sale of our common stock in connection with our ESPP.
+Our financing activities used \$6.2 million of cash in 2015 and \$85.1 million of cash in 2014.
+The 2015 amount is comprised of \$7.9 million used for the repurchase of common stock under our stock buyback program, \$2.3 million used to pay withholding obligations related to the net share settlement of restricted stock awards upon vesting and \$0.1 million for payments on our capital leases for office equipment.
+These amounts were partially offset by \$2.4 million of proceeds from the sale of our common stock in connection with our Amended and Restated 2000 Employee Stock Purchase Plan, as amended ("ESPP") and \$1.8 million of proceeds from the exercise of stock options.
+The 2014 amount is comprised of \$93.2 million for the repurchase of common stock under our stock buyback program, including \$75.3 million to repurchase stock in connection with the Legatum Group public offering described above, \$2.4 million used to pay withholding obligations related to the net share settlement of restricted stock awards upon vesting, \$2.4 million for the repayment of the remaining outstanding debentures assumed in connection with the 2012 acquisition of NET and \$0.1 million for payments on our capital leases for office equipment.
+These amounts were partially offset by \$10.1 million of proceeds from the exercise of stock options and \$2.9 million of proceeds from the sale of our common stock in connection with our ESPP.